Amuyen/midbootcamp-project/Readme.md

 - What type of households might the bank try to focus in the customer acquisition for new offers?

-HOuseholds of 3 or less.
+Households of 3 or less.